 Communicating with your sexual partner is critical when it comes to protection from STDs.
 Ask your partner why he doesn’t want to use a condom.
 Your partner is undoubtedly aware of the risks of unprotected sex, so tell him how you feel about it.

 Don’t let your partner guilt you into going without protection.
 If you are unsure of your partner’s STD status, you both must get tested negative for STDs before continuing to move forward with a sexual relationship to avoid transmitting an STD.
-Not using a condom can put you at risk for the following common types of STDs:

 When left untreated, many types of STDs can lead to long-term complications.
 For example, chlamydia can cause infertility and pelvic inflammatory disease (PID).
 HPV can lead to cervical cancer.
 Staying protected during sex can prevent a variety of health problems.